-In another bill, S. Saraiva proposed regulation of the X paragraph of Article 49 of the Federal Constitution of Brazil, regarding the need for oversight of intelligence, information and security by Congress, in order to prevent the recurrence of excesses practiced during the former military regime (Jornal de Brasilia 28/04/1990).
+In another bill, Saraiva proposed the regulation of paragraph X of the Article 49 of the Federal Constitution of Brazil, regarding the need for an effective oversight of intelligence, information and security by the Congress, in order to prevent the recurrence of the excesses practiced during the former military regime (Jornal de Brasilia, 28/04/1990).

 Aid for Chemical Dependency

-A few years later, S. Saraiva prepared draft Bill No. 1163/1991, to create a national registry for assistance to those dependent on narcotic, psychotropic and chemical substances.
-Federal Deputy Jabez Rabelo (PTB-RO) introduced the bill.
-One of the co-signers of the bill was Eduardo Braga, former leader of the Government of Dilma Roussef and Minister of Mines and Energies.
-In the Justice and Drafting Commission, the recorder for this issue was the enowned legal scholar, Deputy Helio Bicudo (PTSP).
+A few years later, Saraiva drafted Bill No. 1163/1991, intended to create a national registry for assistance to people addicted to narcotic and psychotropic substances.
+Federal Deputy Jabes Rabelo (PTB-RO) introduced the bill.
+One of the co-signers of the bill was Eduardo Braga, former leader of the government of Dilma Rouses and Minister of Mines and Energy.
+In the Commission of Constitution, Justice and Redaction, the matter was reported by the renowned jurist Deputy Hélio Bicudo (PT-SP).

 The Humanization of Public Safety Services

-Management for the Legalization of Brazilian Citizens in the U.S.
+Advocated for the Legalization of Brazilian Citizens in the U.S

 In 2003, President George W. Bush sent a message to Samuel Saraiva, thanking him for his studies in strengthening bilateral relations.
 The document proposed new Brazilian immigration legislation that would allow American citizens to emigrate to Brazil if the United States were attacked with weapons of mass destruction or suffered a natural disaster of great magnitude.

-Among the consequences that could be generated by a friendly unilateral action by Brazil, Saraiva envisioned American reciprocity, which could facilitate the legalization of more than a million undocumented Brazilians in that country.
+As a potential result of such a friendly unilateral action taken by the Brazilian government, Saraiva envisioned American reciprocity, which could facilitate the legalization of more than a million undocumented Brazilians in that country.
 The proposal impacted the Senate of Brazil.
-Senator Valdir Raupp made a speech at a Plenary Session of the Federal Senate, asking President Lula da Silva and the Foreign Minister to bring actions to implement the suggestion.
+Senator Valdir Raupp gave a speech in a plenary session at the Federal Senate, asking President Lula da Silva and the Minister of Foreign Affairs to take actions to implement the suggestion.
 (SF-03/09/2003).

 Volunteer Community Service

-Samuel founded draft legislation instituting a Cadastral Register of needy children residing in Brazil and of Brazilian citizens living abroad, for the purpose of providing philanthropic voluntary material assistance.
-The proposal was highlighted in the Plenary session of the Federal Senate by Senator and Vice Leader Mario Calixto Filho, as published in the News Agency of Parliament on September 17, 2004.
+Samuel drafted legislation instituting a registry for needy children residing in Brazil and for Brazilian citizens living abroad, with the purpose of providing them with humanitarian material assistance.
+The proposal was highlighted in a plenary session at the Federal Senate by Senator and Vice Leader Mario Calixto Filho, as published by the Parliament News Agency on September 17, 2004.

 Political Representation of the Diaspora

-In 2009, the Federal Deputy Manoel Junior (PMDBPB) and more than 183 parliamentarians signed the Proposed Amendment to the Constitution [No. 436, of 18/11], heightening the third paragraph of Article 45 of the Federal Constitution, granting to residents living abroad the right to vote and choose representatives to the Chamber of Deputies.
-The proposal was supported by the Committee on Constitution and Justice, and the formation of a Special Committee for deliberation was expected.
+In 2009, the Federal Deputy Manoel Junior (PMDB-PB) and more than 183 parliamentarians signed a Proposed Amendment to the Constitution [No. 436, of 18/11], strengthening the third paragraph of Article 45 of the Federal Constitution, granting citizens living abroad the right to vote and choose representatives to the Brazilian Chamber of Deputies.
+The proposal was supported by the Committee on Constitution and Justice, and the formation of a special committee for deliberation was expected.